Freight Shipping from Miami to Little Rock

 How much does it cost to ship freight from Miami to Little Rock?

-Full truckload (FTL) rates from Miami, FL to Little Rock, AR currently range from $2,657-$3,275 for a standard dry van load over the 1,236-mile route.
+Full truckload (FTL) rates from Miami, FL to Little Rock, AR currently range $2,657-$3,275 (roughly $2.16-$2.67 per mile over 1,236 miles).
 LTL shipments typically cost $880-$1,451 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Miami to Little Rock?